 World-class arts, incredible dining, endless discovery

 This is where Melbourne truly excels.
 While other cities offer entertainment as a supplement to work life, Melbourne integrates cultural experiences into daily professional and personal development.
-Your lunch break might include gallery visits, your evening networking naturally extends to world-class dining, and your weekend activities become opportunities for business relationship building through shared cultural interests.
+Your lunch break might include gallery visits, your evening networking naturally extends to World-class dining, and your weekend activities become opportunities for business relationship building through shared cultural interests.

 Melbourne's cultural scene isn't performing for visitors - it's the working foundation for locals.
 Morning gallery openings before work, lunchtime performance previews, and evening arts events create a rhythm of cultural engagement that enhances rather than competes with professional life.
 These aren't weekend escapes; they're integral to how Melbourne professionals structure their personal and professional development.